AJMC2OO2/GameDealsBot/README.md

 # Gratis

-This is a Discord bot that scrapes the [r/GameDeals](https://www.reddit.com/r/GameDeals/) subreddit for free deals.
-It sends new deals to channels called "free-games" at 6am and 6pm every day.
+This is a Discord Bot based on [Yu Jo Tseng](https://yujotseng.com/)'s bot [Gratis](https://github.com/uro98/gratis).
+It posts free deals for games by scraping the [r/GameDeals](https://www.reddit.com/r/GameDeals/) subreddit.
+It sends new deals to channels containing "game-deals" in its name from 12 am to 12 pm.

 ## Built With